 Employees will accrue eight (8) hours of sick leave per month under the following conditions:

-A. Full-time employees in pay status for eighty (80) non-overtime hours in a calendar month will accrue sick leave credit.
+A. Full-time employees in pay status for eighty (80) non-overtime hours in a calendar month will accrue their full, eight (8) hours of sick leave credit.

 B. Part-time employees will accrue a prorated amount of sick leave credit in any calendar month in which they are in pay status for the portion of eighty (80) hours that their monthly schedule bears to full-time employment.

+C. Employees who are in pay status for less than eighty (80) non-overtime hours in a calendar month will accrue will accrue sick leave for that month at a rate of one (1) hour for every forty (40) hours worked.

-C. Sick leave accruals for the prior calendar month will be credited and available for employee use the first of the next calendar month.
+D. Sick leave accruals for the prior calendar month will be credited and available for employee use the first of the next calendar month.

 12.2 Sick Leave Use

-Sick leave may be used for:
+A. Sick leave may be used in increments of one-tenth (1/10th) of an hour for the purposes below.:

-A. A personal illness, injury or medical disability that prevents the employee from performing his or her job, or personal medical or dental appointments.
+1. An employee’s own mental or physical illness, injury or health condition.

+2. To accommodate the employee’s need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition.

+3. Preventive care, such as a medical, dental or optical appointment and/or treatment.

+4. Care of a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury or health condition.

+5. Care for a family member who needs preventive medical care.

+6. Closure of the University, or the employee’s child’s school/place of care, by order of a public official for any health-related reasons.

-B. Care of family members as required by the Family Care Act, WAC 296 130.
+7. Care of family members as required by the Family Care Act, RCW 49.12.265 et seq..

-C. A death of any relative that requires the employee’s absence from work.
+8..
+A death of any relative that requires the employee’s absence from work.
 Relatives are defined for this purpose as spouse, significant other, domestic partner, son, daughter, grandchild, foster child, son-in-law, daughter-in-law, grandparent, parent, brother, sister, aunt, uncle, niece, nephew, first cousin, brother-in-law, sister-in-law and corresponding relatives of employee’s spouse, significant other or domestic partner.
 Sick leave use for bereavement is limited to five (5) days.

-D. Childcare emergencies after the employee has exhausted all of his or her accrued compensatory time.
+9..
+Childcare emergencies after the employee has exhausted all of his or her accrued compensatory time.
 Use of sick leave and vacation leave for emergency childcare is limited to a combined maximum of four (4) days per calendar year.

-E. To care for a child under the age of eighteen (18) with a health condition that requires treatment or supervision, or to make arrangements for extended care.

-F. Illness or preventive health care appointments of relatives, significant others and domestic partners when the presence of the employee is required.

-G. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 18.13.
+10. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 18.13.

-H. Leave for Domestic Violence Leave as required by RCW 49.76.
+11. Leave for Domestic Violence Leave as required by RCW 49.76.

-I. Qualifying absences for Family and Medical Leave (Article14).
+12. Qualifying absences for Family and Medical Leave (Article14).

+B. For the purposes of this section, “family” member means any of the following:

+1. A child, including biological, adopted, or foster child, stepchild, or a child whom the employee stands in loco parentis, is a legal guardian, or is de facto parent, regardless of age or dependency status;

+2. A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee’s spouse or domestic partner, or a person who stood in loco parentis when the employee was a minor child;

+3. A spouse or domestic partner;

+4. A grandparent;

+5. A grandchild;

+6. A sibling.

 12.3 Use of Compensatory Time, Vacation Leave, Personal Leave or Personal Holiday for Sick Leave Purposes